avinashpancham/hpo/README.rst

 - Smart way using bayesian optimization with *Optuna*

 As use case a binary sentiment classification task (positive vs negative) is chosen.
-The ML model architecture is built via Scikit learn and consist of a Scikit learn pipeline with an Anonymizer (custom transformer), TFIDF vectorizer and a classifier.
+The ML model architecture is built via Scikit Learn and consist of a Scikit Learn pipeline with an Anonymizer (custom transformer), TFIDF vectorizer and a classifier.
-The performance of each models is tracked using MLflow.
+The performance of each model is tracked using MLflow.
 The hyperparameter searchspace in this situation has two dimensions:

 - Different vectorizer settings: ngram ranges
 - Different classifiers and classifier settings: Naive Bayes, Random Forest and Support Vector Machines.